A hide-and-seek game: Looking for Population III stars during the Epoch of Reionization through the HeII$\lambda$1640 line: Abstract

 \section{Abstract}

 The gas surrounding first-generation (Pop III) stars is expected to emit a distinct signature in the form of the HeII recombination line at 1640~\AA (HeII$\lambda$1640).
 Here we explore the challenges and opportunities in identifying this elusive stellar population via the HeII$\lambda$1640 in $M_\star > 10^{7.5} ~ \mathrm{M_\odot}$ galaxies during the Epoch of Reionization (EoR, $z \simeq 6 - 10$), using JWST/NIRSpec.
 With this aim in mind, we combine cosmological \texttt{dustyGadget} simulations with analytical modeling of the intrinsic HeII emission.
 While tentative candidates with bright HeII emission like GN-z11 have been proposed in the literature, the prevalence of such bright systems remains unclear due to significant uncertainties involved in the prediction of the HeII luminosity.
-In fact, similar Pop III clumps might be almost two orders of magnitude fainter depending on the underlying Pop III model (e.g., with/without stellar mass loss and/or assuming different Pop III-formation efficiencies in star-forming clouds).
+In fact, similar Pop III clumps might be almost two orders of magnitude fainter, primarily depending on the assumed Pop III-formation efficiency and initial mass function in star-forming clouds, while the effect of stellar mass loss is responsible for a factor of order unity.
 Moreover, up to $\sim 90 \%$ of these clumps might be missed with NIRSpec/MOS due to the limited FoV, while this problem appears to be less severe with NIRSpec/IFU.
-We propose deep spectroscopy targeting potential peripheral Pop III clumps around bright, massive galaxies as a promising approach to achieve a clear detection of the first stars.
+We investigate the potential of deep spectroscopy targeting peripheral Pop III clumps around bright, massive galaxies to achieve a clear detection of the first stars.